i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Notes
 ``````

-- Key ID can be just an incrementing counter.
+- Key ID is an incrementing counter, starting at 0.
+  The ID must not change unless the key changes.
   It may not be strictly necessary, but it's useful for debugging.
-  Also, we use it for explicit ACKs.
   Signal does not use a key ID.